robertreppel/kubel/README.md

 ![Unclassified Vocabulary](pictures/unclassified-vocabulary.png "Unclassified Vocabulary")

+### Exploring the Ubiquitous Language and finding Bounded Contexts

-Spend some time grouping things that seem to belong together and create new Bounded Contexts (... a.k.a. "services"):
+Spend some time grouping things that seem to belong together and to create new Bounded Contexts (... a.k.a. "services"):

 ![Classified Vocabulary](pictures/classified-vocabulary.png "Classified Vocabulary")